 Yes, I agree that it would be better not to include another person until you’ve figured out your own issues within the relationship.
-It’s not that your marriage needs to be picture perfect before trying new things, but you do need to have some tried and true tactics around communicating, negotiating, and meeting each other’s needs.
+It’s not that your marriage needs to be picture-perfect before trying new things, but you do need to have some tried-and-true tactics around communicating, negotiating, and meeting each other’s needs.

 It’s common in these situations for women to be less assertive, especially when they have less experience exploring their own queerness.
 You can definitely work on being more assertive, and it might bring out wonderful things for you.
 Simply talking out your desires with your girlfriend might help.
 You can also schedule specific dates or sexy times in advance.

-But I think you’ll have to sort through when the issue is you not being assertive enough with her and when the real issue is sorting out scheduling and responsibilities with your husband.
+But I think you’ll have to sort through when the issue is you not being assertive enough with her and when the real issue is sorting out scheduling and responsibilities (and communication issues) with your husband.
 It sounds like you’ve told him what you need, and he’s not helping you obtain it.